FOOD&SPICES

 Kashmiri masala

-Kashmiri masala is the masala of the Kashmir region, in the far northwest of India, apparently the most fiery of the three masalas in our range due to its fiery red color.
-The Kashmir chili is to blame for this, a chili that is more red than hot.
+Kashmiri masala is the masala of the Kashmir region, in the far northwest of India, of the three masalas in our assortment apparently the fiest because of its fiery red color.
+This is due to the Kashmir chili, a chili that is more red than hot.

-The Kashmir chili is an aromatic, mild red chili pepper, with a Scoville score of only 1000 to 2000 SHU., therefore milder than cayenne, and comparable to the Hungarian rózsa paprika, just like the kashmiri chili popular for its coloring ability.
-The Kashmir chili is used in the walnut chutney that no household is without.
+The Kashmiri chili is an aromatic, mild red chili pepper, with a Scoville rating of only 1000 to 2000 SHU, making it milder than cayenne, and similar to the Hungarian rózsa paprika, like the Kashmiri chili loved for its coloring ability.
+The Kashmiri Chili is becoming used in the walnut chutney that is a must in every household.

-The Kashmir cuisine has many similarities with that of the neighboring region, the Punjab.
+Kashmiri cuisine has many similarities with that of the neighboring region, Punjab.
 Like Punjab, Kashmir is known for its tandoori.
-In Kashmir people also prefer rice to wheat, just like the south of India.
-Kashmir is the region in which the Mughal (Moors) have still left their traces of Mughal cuisine.
-The Hindu population of Kashmir - mainly Bramahns, eat meat here, and like it, just like the Muslim population.
-The meat, often lamb or chicken, is prepared in the form of korma with yogurt or milk and sprinkled with asafoetida, the yellow powder that some despise, but enthusiasts are reminded of truffle.
-The use of asafoetida would distinguish Kashmiri Hindus and Muslims.
+In Kashmir, too, rice is preferred over wheat, just like the south of India.
+Kashmir is the region in which the Mughal (Moors) have still left their traces of the Mughal cuisine.
+The Hindu population of Kashmir - mainly Brahmins, eat meat here, and with pleasure, just like the Muslim population.
+The meat, often lamb or chicken, is prepared in the form of korma with yogurt or milk and sprinkled with asafoetida, the yellow powder that some despise, while enthusiasts think of truffles.
+The use of asafoetida is said to distinguish Kashmiri Hindus from Muslims.
 The latter prefer garlic.

-Kashmir cuisine also has many, many vegetarian dishes, such as vaangan, eggplant with apple and fennel, enriched with kashmiri masala, or heddar, a mushroom dish with tomato, fennel and kashmiri masala.
+Kashmiri cuisine also has many, many vegetarian dishes, such as toont vaangan, eggplant with apple and fennel, enriched with kashmiri masala, or heddar, a mushroom dish with tomato, fennel and with kashmiri masala.
 A famous lamb dish with kashmiri masala is rogan josh.

 Smell and taste

-Kashmiri masala is warm and spicy and hot compared to garam masala, although a Kashmiri will like to add more chili.
-Dishes in which it is used include the sauces in which lamb balls (gushtaba) or fried potatoes (dum aloo) are served, and curries with lamb (such as rogan josh), chicken or paneer, and in vegetable dishes.
+Kashmiri masala is warm and spicy and hot compared to garam masala, although a Kashmiri will often add more chilli to it.
+Dishes in which it is used include the sauces in which lamb meatballs (gushtaba) or fried potatoes (dum aloo) are served, and curries with lamb (such as rogan josh), chicken or paneer, and in vegetable dishes.

 Features: